 Alumni and Careers

 Careers in law, advertising, education, technical writing, and creative fiction are just a few of the possibilities awaiting a graduate from George Fox's English department.
-Take a look at some of our graduates below; then take a look at career service's list of potential careers for our majors.
+Take a look at some of our graduates below.

 Darleen Ortega, Class of 1984